 A data subject has the right to obtain confirmation that his/her personal data is processed and a copy of the data free of charge within one month following a written request.

 Automated individual decision making - S38

-- A data subject has the right not to be subject to a measure which is based on profiling by means of automated processing. - Can be carried out by controller if it necessary for contract, authorised by law or based on explicit consent of the data subject.
+A data subject has the right not to be subject to a measure which is based on profiling by means of automated processing.

 Rectification -S39